Sanket14960/Data-Science-Portfolio/Data Camp Projects/README.md

 5. Dr. Semmelweis and the Discovery of Handwashing
     - Analyzing time based changes
     - Perform bootstrap analysis to confirm hypothesis

+6. Predicting Credit Card Approvals
+    - Handling the missing values
+    - Preprocessing the data
+    - Fitting a logistic regression model to the train set
+    - Making predictions and evaluating performance
+    - Finding the best performing model